Once upon a time, there was a magic portal to an extraordinary realm

 The toy store had to compete with new corporate chains such as Kay-Bee Toys and Toys-R-Us, mind you.

 Alas, it's the way of things.
-The King's Castle experience was but a memory of happier times.

 We just wanted to point out that the writing was on the wall in the 1980s and photos from this era